 -

-When creating a connection manually, the exact fields you must provide depend on the connection type.
+The fields required depend on the connection type.

 -